BenJR546/challenge20-reactPortfolio/README.md

 ## Live Demo

-You can view the live demo of the portfolio [here](https://challenge20-reactportfolio.onrender.com)
+You can view the live demo of the portfolio deployed on Netlify [here](https://challenge20-reactportfolio.onrender.com/).

 ## Features